India's Cipla says supply of COVID-19 drug remdesivir catching up with demand

 Hospitals have faced shortages of the drug, which is being widely used and was sold in April for over 10 times its listed price in the black market.

-Cipla's production of remdesivir is currently 5 times higher than the monthly output of 200,000 to 300,000 vials seen in the last wave of the pandemic last year, the company's Chief Financial Officer Kedar Upadhye told Reuters.
-Remdesivir was originally developed by U.S.-based Gilead Sciences Inc (GILD.O).
+Cipla’s production of remdesivir is currently 5 times higher than the monthly output of 200,000 to 300,000 vials seen in the last wave of the pandemic last year, the company’s Chief Financial Officer Kedar Upadhye told Reuters.
+Remdesivir was originally developed by U.S.-based Gilead Sciences Inc.

 Future supply of the drug will also depend on the course of the pandemic in India but “manufacturing is no longer the bottleneck,” Upadhye said.